A Little Catching Up Half 3… « The Belmont Rooster

 Elephantopus carolinianus (Leafy Elephant’s Foot) on 6-26-22, #896-18.

 I walked over to the place the Elephantopus carolinianus (Leafy Elephant’s Foot) are rising and they also had been wanting GREAT!
 I don’t be mindful if I mentioned it sooner than, nonetheless there are two small colonies.
-One behind the pond and one beneath the persimmon tree.
+One the pond and one beneath the persimmon tree.
 The crops beneath the persimmon tree are lots less complicated to get to.

 Diospyros virginiana (American Persimmon) on 6-26-22, #896-17.